karstenw/nodebox-pyobjc/README.md

 ![](art/nodeboxlogo_big.png?raw=true)

-This is a fork of (NodeBox 1)[https://github.com/nodebox/nodebox-pyobjc].
+This is a fork of [NodeBox 1](https://github.com/nodebox/nodebox-pyobjc).

 The current version is 1.9.27